AnoushkaVyas/DGLR/README.md

 ## Model Training & Testing

 Hyperparamters can be sent through command line or can be changed in the train files itself.
-Exact values to be used is given in the supplementary material.
+Exact values to be used is given in the appendix of ![https://arxiv.org/abs/2012.03506].

 - DGLR (Shared)
 ```